Portland Place, Bath

-Numbers 1 to 10 including numbers 4 and 5 which were used as Hermitage House School are Grade I listed, as is the high pavement in front of them.
+Numbers 1 to 10 including numbers 4 and 5 which were used as Hermitage House School are Grade II* listed (and before 2010 were Grade I listed), as is the high pavement in front of them.
 In the centre of the steps is a double ramp which was built to enable easier access for sedan chairs.

-Numbers 13 to 16 are Grade II listed.
+Numbers 13, 14 and 16 are Grade II listed.
 Numbers 17 to 20 follow a similar style and are also Grade II listed.
 Numbers 17 and 20 have Roman Doric doorcases with pediments.